Hugh McDermott (politician): Legal and academic career

 McDermott returned to private legal practice and was Called to The Bar of England and Wales and The Honourable Society of the Inner Temple in 2010.
 In 2011, he was Called to the NSW Bar.
 While at the Bar, McDermott provided advice to major financial institutions, multi-national corporations, national governments, law enforcement, regulatory agencies and private industry clients on a range of legal and regulatory matters.
 His practice specialised in financial crime, anti-money laundering and proceeds of crime matters.
 He appeared before the Supreme Court of NSW, the NSW District and Local Courts, and the Federal Court of Australia.
-Whilst practising as a Barrister, McDermott also held the dual appointments of Senior Lecutrer in Law Enforcement and Postgraduate Course Director of the Anti-Money Laundering and Counter-Terrorist Financing, Fraud and Financial Crime Program, at the Australian Graduate School of Policing and Security, Charles Sturt University.
+Whilst practising as a Barrister, McDermott also held the dual appointments of Senior Lecturer in Law Enforcement and Postgraduate Course Director of the Anti-Money Laundering and Counter-Terrorist Financing, Fraud and Financial Crime Program, at the Australian Graduate School of Policing and Security, Charles Sturt University.
 In this role he lectured to postgraduate students, law enforcement, regulators and corporate compliance officers in Australia, at the Jakarta Centre for Law Enforcement Cooperation (UNODC Indonesia), and the National Police Academy India.
 He published 2 leading textbooks on financial crime including Investigation and Prosecution of Financial Crime – International Readings, (2014) Thomson Reuters/The Law Book Co; and Fraud, Financial Crime and Money Laundering, (2013) Thomson Reuters/The Law Book Co.

 Political career

+In October 2015, McDermott won Labor Party preselection to contest the seat of Division of Prospect.
+The win, over frontrunner Ninos Khoshaba, was considered an upset.
+He subsequently won the seat for Labor, joining NSW Parliament from 2015.
+In the parliament he served on the Committee on the Ombudsman, the Law Enforcement Conduct Commission and the Crime Commission.

 McDermott served in senior roles on ALP policy committees, election campaigns, state and federal government committees.
 He was elected as a rank-and file representative for Western Sydney to the NSW Labor State Policy forum, Co-chair of the NSW Safer Communities Commission and President of the NSW Society of Labor Lawyers.
 He is a member of the dominant Centre-Unity faction of NSW Labor.

 McDermott was the Labor's sixth New South Wales candidate on the ballot for the Senate at the 2010 federal election.

-During the 2011 NSW state election he was the ALP campaign director for Parramatta.

 In October 2014, McDermott defeated the former Labor member for Smithfield Ninos Khoshaba in a preselection ballot for the newly created seat of Prospect 76 votes to 23.
 He went on to win the seat of Prospect by a swing of 4.9 points.